wonjoolee95/algorithms/AVL_tree/obj/README.md

-Makefile puts obj files into this folder
+Object files created by makefile